 Wastage Bags or Poop Bags

-A pack of poop bags must be included in the kit because a sick dog may give you a tough time one that.
+A pack of poop bags must be included in the kit because a sick dog may give you a tough time on that.
 Make sure the wastage or poop bags are waterproof and easily usable.
 The following pack of poop bags can be a good fit for you as it is a pack of 900 having a dispenser and leash bag.
-You can keep 2-3 dozens of bags in your first aid kit and may use the rest in your daily routine.
+You can keep 2-3 dozen bags in your first aid kit and may use the rest in your daily routine.